schillij95/ThaumatoAnakalyptor/README.md

 ---

-## Overview
-**ThaumatoAnakalyptor** is an advanced automatic segmentation pipeline designed for high-precision extraction of segmentations from CT scans of ancient scrolls with minimal human intervention.

-### Vesuvius Challenge 2023 Grand Prize
+## Vesuvius Challenge 2023 Grand Prize

 This Repository is part of the **First Place Grand Prize Submission** to the [Vesuvius Challenge 2023](https://www.scrollprize.org/) from Youssef Nader, Luke Farritor and Julian Schilliger.